dellacortelab/nhanes_gigl/readme.md

 ## Tutorial

 A tutorial explaining the process used in the paper is provided in a Google Colab format.
-You can find the tutorial here https://github.com/dellacortelab/nhanes_gigl/blob/main/tutorial/Dietary_GI_GL_Tutorial.ipynb.
+You can find the tutorial [here](https://github.com/dellacortelab/nhanes_gigl/blob/main/tutorial/Dietary_GI_GL_Tutorial.ipynb).

 ## Alignment Code

 The alignment code to generate initial GI database alignments with NHANES food groups is provided as an IPython notebook (`.ipynb`).
-You can find the code [here](link-to-alignment-code).
+You can find the code [here](https://github.com/dellacortelab/nhanes_gigl/blob/main/src/ai_alignment.ipynb).

 ### Running the IPython Notebook